chang-change/LBM_Applications/README.md

 # LBM_Applications
 Python codes of the book <Lattice Boltzmann Mehod Fundamentals and Engineering Applications with Computer Codes> written by A.A.
 Mohamad.

 The original codes are written with Fortran.
-Now I use Python to re-calculate.
+Now I use Python or C++ to re-calculate.

+### Python

 Chapter3-1 --> A.1.1 , A.1.2